uviclibraries/rdm-and-reproducibility/index.md

 - Pre-workshop activities: 15 min
 - Workshop Videos : 32 min

-## Why is Reproducibility Important?
+## Why is Reproducibility?

 Reproducible research establishes the validity of scholarly output and contributes to reasearcher credibility and reliability.
-Across disciplines, researchers have been calling for reproducible research as an attainable minimum standard for assessing the value of scholarly claims, particularly when full independent replication of a study is not feasible.

-Data management is foundational to establishing reproducibility and its practices must be implemented throughout the course of a research project.
+Research data management is foundational to establishing reproducibility, as RDM principles are at the centre of ensuring research is reproducible.

+By engaging with research data management practices, you will:
+- Stay organized throughout your research project
+- Improve the quality of your research while guarding against misconduct and data falsification
+- Enable the preservation and reuse of your data
+- Fulfill emerging requirements as stipulated by institutions, publishers, and granting councils

 ## Learning Objectives: